Institute of Contemporary Arts Singapore: History

 Past directors of the ICA Singapore include Binghui Huangfu (1996–2003), Eugene Tan (2003–08) and Charles Merewether (2010–13).
-The current director of ICA Singapore is Melbourne-born curator Bala Starr.
+From 2013 to 2019 the director of ICA Singapore was Melbourne-born curator Bala Starr.

 Controversies

 In February 2016, two items that were part of the group show "Fault-lines: Disparate and desperate intimacies" were removed from artist Loo Zihan's installation "Queer objects: An archive for the future".
 This action was agreed after discussion between ICA Singapore staff, curator Wong Binghao, and Loo Zihan, and was due to the nature of the objects, which could potentially be considered offensive to some members of the public.
 The items were a penis sheath and a butt plug.
 The ICA Singapore, curator and artist emphasised that the decision was taken to make the exhibition accessible to all, including students of the LASALLE College of the Arts, half of whom are under 18 years old.